-- Alcohol and Drug Education. - Annual alcohol and drug seminar for staff and students. - Alcohol and drug educational materials displayed in Student Services areas. - Counseling Services.
+- Alcohol and Drug Education. - Alcohol and drug educational materials displayed in Student Services areas. - Counseling Services.
 Student Development counselors, a Student Support Specialist, and a Special Services Counselor. - Referral Services.
 Student Development Counselors have a resource guide of area providers to which students can be referred. - College Disciplinary Actions.
 Vice-President of Student Services